jaguarfi/GIS-E4030-project/README.md

-# GIS-dev-proj
+# GIS-dev-proj #

-##GIS-E4030 - GIS Development
+##GIS-E4030 - GIS Development##

-###How to set up, run and manage the Django server?
+###How to set up, run and manage the Django server?###

-Read the project documentation and also preferably some Django tutorial (or GeoDjango tutorial).
+*Read the project documentation and also preferably some Django tutorial (or GeoDjango tutorial).
-Install all dependencies as described in https://docs.djangoproject.com/en/dev/ref/contrib/gis/install/.
+*Install all dependencies as described in https://docs.djangoproject.com/en/dev/ref/contrib/gis/install/.

-Also install django-leaflet with pip install.
+*Also install django-leaflet with pip install.
 (In general you can install most python libraries by git console with the command: 'pip install <library name>')

-After you've installed PostGIS make sure to define the database settings you chose in mapservice/settings.py.
+*After you've installed PostGIS make sure to define the database settings you chose in mapservice/settings.py.

-All of the instructions below are for using a Git Bash terminal on a Windows 10 installation.
+*All of the instructions below are for using a Git Bash terminal on a Windows 10 installation.
 They should work for other terminals and other windows verions, but if you are using a different operating system something may work differently.

-All relevant commands start with 'python' or 'git'.
+*All relevant commands start with 'python' or 'git'.
 The commands starting 'python' can be shortened to start with prefix 'py' instead, which is used here.

-You can use
-py manage.py check
-to quickly see if code will run or has syntax errors or other fatal failures.
+*You can use py manage.py check to quickly see if code will run or has syntax errors or other fatal failures.
 This is fastest way to spot fatal errors.
+    -py manage.py check

 You will need to use the following commands for database management to create a table for the floor lines: py manage.py makemigrations